Hsu-Che-Wei/GeneSys/README.md

 We encourage users to provide training data in the [AnnData](https://anndata.readthedocs.io/en/stable/) format, which includes (a) the scRNA-seq expression matrix and (b) cell annotations.
 The expression matrix should be stored in anndata.X, which will be scaled during training.
 If raw counts are provided in anndata.X, they will first be log-normalized before scaling.
 Cell annotations should be stored in anndata.obs under the metadata columns named "label" and "time".

-Example toy data can be found in [toy_data](./toy_data) folder.

 ### 2. Train GeneSys
 The estimated running time for toy data is ~10 mins on one NVIDIA P100 GPU.
 Less training time is expected when trained on more advanced GPUs.
 Select the relevant section of the code below according to your input format.
+The output includes the trained model (.pth) and the training log (.pdf)

 **Raw RNA counts cell-by-gene matrix** :